MykolaMorhunCR/web/README.md

   --------------------------------

  # SPIWEB .
-As User i can import files from computer via Browse function
+As User I can import files from computer via Browse function
  ### Steps:
  - Launch app
  - Sign In/Up (if not already done)